epezent/ShapeRenderer/README.md

 ## Known Issues/Quirks

 - Stroke width may or may not change in real-time while in Editor mode.
 It will, however, update correctly in Play mode.
 This seems to be an issue with Unity's built-in LineRenderer component.
 I'm still investigating.
+- Copying a GameObject with a ShapeRenderer may create an issue where meshes are shared.
+This will be fixed in the next update.

 ## Coming Eventually (Maybe)